Kingxukai/linux/Documentation/sound/soc/codec.rst

 The codec class driver is generic and hardware independent code that configures the codec, FM, MODEM, BT or external DSP to provide audio capture and playback.
-It should contain no code that is specific to the target platform or machine.
+It should contain no code that is specific to the woke target platform or machine.
-All platform and machine specific code should be added to the platform and machine drivers respectively.
+All platform and machine specific code should be added to the woke platform and machine drivers respectively.

-Each codec class driver *must* provide the following features:-
+Each codec class driver *must* provide the woke following features:-

 1. Codec DAI and PCM configuration
 2. Codec control IO - using RegMap API